ATD 1-LAW

 False

-The doctrine of __________of contract prevents a person who is not a party to a contract from enforcing a term of that contract, even where the contract was made for the purpose of conferring a benefit on the third party.
+The doctrine of _______of contract prevents a person who is not a party to a contract from enforcing a term of that contract, even where the contract was made for the purpose of conferring a benefit on the third party.

 Privity

-Which of the following are the three things that are required for a consideration to uphold validity?
+What are the three(3) things that are required for a consideration to uphold validity?

 True